BTreadwell/BTreadwell/README.md

 -Hi, I’m @BTreadwell
--I’m interested in Networking, Cybersecurity, Cryptography, and Mathematics -I’m currently working towards a Bachelors of Science from The University of North Carolina at Wilmington with a major in computer science
+-I’m interested in Networking, Cybersecurity, Cryptography, and Mathematics -I’m currently working towards a Bachelors of Science from The University of North Carolina at Wilmington with a major in computer science and a minor in mathematics
--I’m looking to collaborate on projects related to my interested that can help me reach future goals -How to reach me: brennont99@gmail.com
+-I'm a student researcher with the Extended Reality Research Group at UNCW where I'm helping develop VR tools that will give elementary school students access to an immersive STEM education
+-I work at the Technology Assistance Center at UNCW -How to reach me: brennont99@gmail.com